Graphcalibur/kfc-orbital-2021/server/README.md

 Supports the optional parameter `?lang=` to indicate a language for the snippet to fetch.

+### `POST` `/stats/upload/[snippetid]/[speed]wpm/[accuracy]`

+Upload a performance on the snippet with ID `snippetid`, with `speed` WPM and an accuracy of `accuracy`.
+If the request is made with a valid login, associate this performance with the currently logged-in User.
+Return the resulting Score object.
+This is an object containing:

+    - `snippetid`: an integer, the ID of the code snippet,
+    - `playid`: an integer, the ID of the performance,
+    - `acc`: a decimal, the accuracy of the performance,
+    - `speed`: an integer, the WPM of the performance,
+    - `userid`, the user ID of the associated user.
+If one does not exist, output `null`.

 ### `POST` `/register`

 Register a new user to the website.
 Accepts `username` and `password` parameters via form-encoded input.